techdeus/pricewars/_PRESS-RELEASE.md

   > Pricewars is simple, search for a product and feast your eyes on the prices from every online & physical retailer in the world.
 Find the deal that works for YOU!
 Users can sign up for more personalized features.

 ## Customer Quote ##
   > "I always thought Amazon or Walmart had the lowest prices on everything in the world.
-By using Pricewars, I found a small niche retailer selling a specfic standing desk 20% cheaper than both of them.
+By using Pricewars, I found a small niche retailer selling a specific standing desk 20% cheaper than both of them.
 Pricewars saves you money..."

 ## Closing and Call to Action ##
   > To all consumers that are tired of wondering if they're paying way too much, go to pricewars.me, sign up and find the best deal!
 And remember, Never Pay More than the lowest...